 You must register by 31 January every year or within 28 days of placing EEE on the market for the first time.

 When you register you need to tell us how much EEE you placed on the market in the previous calendar year by category.
-See guidance on how to correctly identify EEE.
+See guidance on how to:

 You can use a third party to register you and submit your data.
-You can use a PCS as a third party and not register as a member but it won’t take on your legal responsibilities.
+You can use a PCS as a third party and not register as a member but it will not take on your legal responsibilities.
 Or you can choose to register as a full compliance scheme member.

 If you find you place 5 tonnes or more EEE on the market during a compliance year and you’ve registered as a small producer you must notify the relevant environmental regulator and join a compliance scheme within 28 days.